Antiprohibitionists on Drugs

-The Antiprohibitionists on Drugs (Antiproibizionisti sulla droga; full name Lista Antiproibizionisti sulla Droga, per Roma Civica, laica e verde, contro la criminalità politica e comune) was a libertarian electoral list active in Italy from 1989 to 1992, and a successor to the Radical Party.
+The Antiprohibitionists on Drugs (Antiproibizionisti sulla droga; full name Lista Antiproibizionisti sulla Droga, per Roma Civica, laica e verde, contro la criminalità politica e comune, lit.
+'List of Antiprohibitionists on Drugs, for a Civic, Secular and Green Rome, against Political and Common Crime') was a libertarian electoral list active in Italy from 1989 to 1992, and a successor to the Radical Party.